 Matt McGee, Editor-In-Chief at Search Engine Land & Marketing Land

 Mobile, mobile, mobile.
 I think it would be a huge mistake for brands to ignore mobile SEO.

-Google has been hinting for a while now that your site’s mobile friendliness will become a ranking factor soon, and that seems likely to happen in 2015.
+Google has been hinting for a while now that your site’s mobile friendliness will become a ranking factor soon, and that seems likely to happen.
 They’re already testing it, in fact.
 And aside from changing how sites rank, Google is already telling mobile users when a site is mobile friendly and when it’s not, and that’s bound to impact click-through rates from the mobile search results.

 Beyond the Google factor, mobile matters for consumers across the board.
 I’ve been fascinated to see how much traffic is shifting to mobile devices even in industries where you don’t expect it.

 Obviously, industries like travel and entertainment and restaurants are seeing big increases in mobile traffic in the last couple years.
 But I’ve seen the same in industries like real estate and insurance and others.